idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 **Important!
 Do not update before exporting your current projects.
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2019 Croissant 10.5.1 (20190909)

+- Improved sorting of matches by quality in the Matchboard.
+- Fixed handling of some formatting (color) tags in Ms PowerPoint filter.
+- Automatic insertion of Machine Translation results prioritizes the auto-insert thresholds set for the Memory matches and Auto-assembling in Preferences.
+- Some tuning for the new Java 13 version.

 ## 2019 Croissant 10.5 (20190507)

 - Automatic fragment adjustment for Machine Translation matches - see it in Edit > Preferences > MT services tab.
 With this option on, CafeTran replaces the MT fragments with the synonyms in your glossary/TM that are actually used in the current session.
 If the replacement takes place, the MT tabs show both the original MT result and the modified one.